-"Former Special Forces officer, Capt.
-Dan Quinn, who beat up an Afghan commander for keeping a boy chained to his bed as a sex slave, said...he was relieved of command as a result...
-'We were putting people into power who did things worse than the Taliban,' said Quinn...
-SFC Charles Martland, a highly decorated Green Beret, was forced out of the military after beating up an Afghan local police commander who was a child rapist.
+"Former Special Forces officer Capt.
+Dan Quinn, who beat up an Afghan commander for keeping a boy chained to his bed as a sex slave, said ... he was relieved of command as a result," The New York Times reported.
+"We were putting people into power who did things worse than the Taliban,' said Quinn. ...
+Sgt.
+1st Class Charles Martland, a highly decorated Green Beret, was forced out of the military after beating up an Afghan local police commander who was a child rapist.
 Martland became incensed after the Afghan commander abducted the boy, raped him, then beat up the boy's mother when she tried to rescue him."

-The payback came when one of these boys - seeing us as allies of his rapist slave master - murdered three Marines.
+The payback came when one of these boys - seeing us as allies of his rapist slave master - killed three Marines.

-One of those Marines' fathers told the Times, "As far as the young boys are concerned, the Marines are allowing (child rape) to happen, so they're guilty by association.
+One of those Marines' father told the Times, "As far as the young boys are concerned, the Marines are allowing (child rape) to happen, so they're guilty by association.
 They don't know our Marines are sick to their stomachs."

-I certainly was.
-I don't speak lightly of these and other tragedies I witnessed.
+I certainly was, and I don't speak lightly of these and other tragedies I witnessed.

 Yet today, eight years after leaving Afghanistan, the region where I served has returned to Taliban control.
-And the questions remain: What is our end goal there?
+And the questions remain:

+What is our end goal there?
 What's our definition of victory?

-Our military objectives were achieved long ago: al Oaeda in Afghanistan is defeated.
+Our military objectives were achieved long ago: Al Qaeda in Afghanistan is defeated.
 Bin Laden is dead.

-But given the glaringly obvious futility of expecting U.S. troops to "democratize" or "westernize" Afghani culture and morality, do politicians in Washington intend to keep American troops there forever?
+But given the glaringly obvious futility of expecting U.S. troops to "democratize" or "Westernize" Afghani culture and morality, is it really the intention, in good conscience, of policy makers in Washington - including Rep. Liz Cheney, R-Wyoming - to keep American troops there, literally, forever?